christopher-altman/noise-aware-qnn-identifiability/README.md

 ### Noise Model

-Two lightweight, physically inspired noise proxies are applied to the embedded input:
+Three lightweight, physically inspired noise proxies are applied to the embedded input:

 1. **Depolarizing‑like noise (p)**
    With probability `p`, the embedded state is replaced by a random unit vector.